Neural Bases of Visual Plasticity

-Research in our lab has overcome this roadblock.
-We use novel "altered reality" technology, in which images from a camera are processed in realtime and shown on a head-mounted display.
-This has allowed us to adapt for long duration.
+We also use novel "altered reality" technology, in which images from a camera are processed in realtime and shown on a head-mounted display.
+This has allowed us to place participants in novel visual environments to adapt for long duration.
 In one study, for example, subjects viewed a world missing vertical orientations for 4 days consecutively.

 This work is testing just how strong and long-lasting the plasticity produced by adaptation can become.
 We are also uncovering factors that limit adaptation, and testing paradigms to make its effects larger and more permanent, in order to aid development of therapies for disease.

 The images that reach our eyes are inherently ambiguous.
 In many cases, multiple interpretations are possible (for example the "face vase" image), and the visual system must suppress one of them.
 We are particularly interested understanding binocular rivalry: When two incompatible images are presented, one to each eye, perception alternates between them.
 This is a powerful model system for studying how information can be suppressed from awareness, and projects in the lab study when and how it arises, and its neural bases.
 One line of research investigates the role of attention in producing suppression, examining how potentially conflicting neural signals interact both when attention is present and when it is withdrawn.
 We use fMRI, EEG, and simultaneously acquired EEG and fMRI to measure cortical signals during binocular rivalry.